 You can include more information in a video and present it in smaller bits.
 Are you selling a car that has custom built-in speakers?
-Show it off in a video clip to highlight this feature – some people might be looking for a car with specific qualities and showing them everything the car has to offer might be that reason they decide to contact you.
+Show it off in a video clip to highlight this feature – some people might be looking for a car with specific qualities, and showing them everything the car has to offer might be the reason they decide to contact you.

 You can prove the car you are selling is in good working order by turning the engine on while filming.
-Many used car dealers mention this during our interviews – turning the headlights on, playing the radio, letting the engine run – ensuring it’s safe to do so – takes less than two minutes to set up but can win over customers from different cities.
+Many used car dealers mention this during our interviews – turning the headlights on, playing the radio, letting the engine run – ensuring it’s safe to do so – takes less than two minutes to set up and can win over customers from across the UK.

 You can use your own voice to talk over the video while recording – make sure you mention all the important info.
 Most dealers that sell a big percentage of their cars via social media and other digital channels mentioned that they don’t even use any post-production software to edit the video – all they do is walk around their car while recording using their phone.

 An Instagram story stays visible to your followers for 24 hours.
 It is great for fast content that doesn’t need to stay up for long.

 Instagram highlights let you display these 24 hours stories permanently on your page.
 This is great for evergreen content such as testimonials, FAQs, or announcements like new staff posts and awards.

 Evergreen content is timeless – meaning it can stay prominent on your socials for a long period of time without becoming outdated.
 An example of non-evergreen content would be temporary opening hours during Christmas.